ynput/OpenPype/website/docs/admin_settings_system.md

 **`Admin Password`** - After setting admin password, normal user won't have access to OpenPype settings and Project Manager GUI.
-Please keep in mind that this is a studio wide password and it is meant purely as a naive barier to prevent artists from accidental setting changes.
+Please keep in mind that this is a studio wide password and it is meant purely as a simple barrier to prevent artists from accidental setting changes.

 **`Environment`** - Globally applied environment variables that will be appended to any OpenPype process in the studio.

 **`Disk mapping`** - Platform dependent configuration for mapping of virtual disk(s) on an artist's OpenPype machines before OP starts up.
 Uses `subst` command, if configured volume character in `Destination` field already exists, no re-mapping is done for that character(volume).

 ### FFmpeg and OpenImageIO tools